Citizens for the Advancement of Community Development (CACD) was founded in 2002 by Ron and

 and Toronto issue but also a challenge for Mississauga.
 Thus becoming a game changer in our quest to

-making meaningful changes difference in the lives of "at-risk" youth in Mississauga.
+making meaningful changes difference in the lives of BIPOC youth in Mississauga.
 In 2008, the City

 offered CACD a small office at the Mississauga Valley Community Centre (MVCC), home to a

 swimming pool, fitness centre, basketball court, hockey arena, program rooms, and in close proximity

 to a number of middle and high schools.

 This location was ideal for us to build on the work we were doing, that of, providing safe, fun and

 educational programming for children and youth in need.
 Here again, we were able to use our

 relationship building skills to influence the MVCC to provide additional amenities and to engage in a